 We started with the essentials.
-The Quick-Start Package includes Take Flight, Skyward’s comprehensive set of expertly validated policies and procedures.
+The Program Start Package includes Take Flight, Skyward’s comprehensive set of expertly validated policies and procedures.
 Skyward’s Professional Services team worked with Moss’s safety and executive personnel to customize Take Flight to the company’s needs.
 We integrated Moss’s corporate policies into the general operating manual, set training standards, and established risk mitigation strategies.

 After working together on Take Flight, Scott Gerard, VP of Environmental, Health & Safety at Moss, let me know how pleased he was with Take Flight’s customization.

 “It was about as ‘Moss-ified’ of a package as we could have hoped for,” Scott said.
 “My gut feeling is that if it had been anybody else, I would’ve gotten a boilerplated package three or four hundred pages long, and 50% of it wouldn’t have applied to what we were doing.
 But it appears to me that Skyward’s team combed through it pretty carefully based on our needs and what our missions were going to look like.”

 The next step was to certify Moss’s drone pilots.
 Since they would be flying drones commercially in the U.S., that meant Part 107 training.